 Many consider the third season of The X-Files to be one of the series’ very best, with a multitude of episodes that find the happy medium between monster-of-the-week stories and the overarching alien investigation mythology of the series.
 The alien element of the show gets the focus in this episode, tying up some of the loose ends from the previous season’s finale.
 The episode also brings together many of the conspiracy theories and shadowy government agencies the series had been toying with for the first two seasons in an impressive, layered narrative that concludes with one of the series’ more impressive visual sequences up to that point.
 (Spoiler: It involves aliens.)

 2. ‘Squeeze’ (Season 1, episode 3)

-This early entry in the series established that The X-Files wasn’t just going to be about alien investigations and UFO sightings.
+Just barely after the pilot episode, ‘Squeeze’ revealed that the X-Files would go beyond suspicious UFOs and alien investigations.
 A tone-shifter that tells the terrifying story of a killer who can get in and out of any space — no matter how small — in pursuit of his prey, the episode became the first of many monster-of-the-week stories that became one of the hallmarks of the series.
-Critically praised, the episode also took great steps in developing the relationship between Mulder and Scully when the latter becomes the intended victim of the gruesome killer.
+As Scully becomes the killer’s intended prey, the episode also represents a milestone in the dynamic relationship between Mulder and Scully.

 1. ‘Clyde Bruckman’s Final Repose’ (Season 3, episode 4)